-Tenzin Dhetan is from Domed Tsongka in eastern Tibet.
-He studied at the Central University for Nationalities in Beijing, and later joined the Chinese Armed Police Force in Xining.
-After being ex-service, he worked as a public security officer in the local county for two years.
-In 1993, he escaped Tibet and went into exile in India.
-In India, he studied Buddhism and English for nearly 7 years at Sogar school in Dharamsala and Norbulingka Tibetan Cultural Institute.
-Since 2000, he has been studying and compiling Tibetan history at Library of Tibetan Works and Archive for 5 years.
-From 2008 to 2009, according to the arrangement of His Holiness’s private office, with the first place in the Chinese test, he went to the “Mainland China Research Institute” of Tamkang University in Taiwan.
-In 2010, he worked at the office of Tibetan Studies and since then officially joined the Central Tibetan Administration as a civil servant.
-In August of this year, he was transferred from the China Desk of the Department of Information and International Relations to the Tibet Policy Institute.
+Tenzin Dhetan is from Amdo Tsongka in northeastern Tibet.
+He has studied at the Central University for Nationalities in Beijing, and later joined the Chinese Armed Police Force in Xining.
+He has worked as a public security officer in the local county for two years.
+In 1993 he fled Tibet and came into exile in India.
+In India, he studied Buddhism and English for nearly 7 years at the Sherab Gatsel Lobling and Norbulingka Tibetan Cultural Institute.
+He has studied and complied Tibetan history at the Library for Tibetan Works and Archive for 5 years.
+He was selected with the first place to study at Tamkang University’s “Mainland China Research Institute” in Taiwan from 2008 to 2009.
+Following year he joined the Central Tibetan Administration.
+In 2021, he was transferred from the Department of Information and International Relation to the Tibet Policy Institute.

 His main task is to translate texts into Tibetan, Chinese and English, and to study Tibetan history in these three languages.

 He has compiled and published nine books which include the autobiography of famous Tibetan political prisoners Tanak Jigme Sangpo and Yulu Rinpoche.